MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/what-are-messaging-extensions.md

 A messaging extension consists of a web service you host and your app manifest which defines where your web service is invoked from in the Microsoft Teams client.
 They take advantage of the Bot Framework's messaging schema and secure communication protocol, so you need to register your web service as a bot in the Bot Framework.
 Use [Bot Framework SDK](https://github.com/microsoft/botframework) to work with the protocol though you can create your web service completely by hand.

-In the app manifest for your Microsoft Teams app you'll define a single messaging extension with up to ten different commands.
-Each command defines a type (action or search), and the locations in the client it can be invoked from (compose message area, command bar, and/or message).
-Once invoked, your web service will receive an HTTPS message with a JSON payload including all the relevant information.
-You respond with a JSON payload, letting the Teams client know what interaction to enable next.
+In the app manifest for your Microsoft Teams app you define a single messaging extension with up to ten different commands.
+Each command defines a type, such as action or search, and the locations in the client that it is invoked from, such as  compose message area, command bar, and message.
+After  invoking, your web service receives an HTTPS message with a JSON payload including all the relevant information.
+You respond with a JSON payload, allowing the Teams client to know what interaction to enable next.

 ## Types of messaging extension commands